 Thoughts on Flagstaff's food scene: "It's growing.
 And I'm on the side of 'a rising tide raises all ships,' so I like being wowed by a new place in town.
 Lately, I think Tourist Home has really hit their stride.

 The chef: Janos Wilder

-Who he is: The chef and owner of Downtown Kitchen + Cocktails in Tucson.
+Who he is: The chef and owner of the Carriage House.
 For the past several decades, James Beard-award winner Janos Wilder has made a name for himself as a formidable talent in the kitchen, especially when it comes to Southwest cuisine.